A bowl of whole wheat pasta and a bowl of regular pasta side-by-sideA bowl of whole wheat pasta and a bowl of regular pasta side-by-side

 Another benefit of choosing whole wheat pasta over regular pasta is that it has a lower glycemic index.
 This means that it causes a slower and more gradual rise in blood sugar levels, which can be beneficial for people with diabetes or those trying to manage their blood sugar levels.
 Whole wheat pasta also contains more vitamins and minerals than regular pasta, including B vitamins, iron, and magnesium.

-See also Beef Stir-Fry vs. Shrimp Stir-Fry
+See also Oatmeal vs. Granola

 How Cooking Time and Texture Differ in Whole Wheat and Regular Pasta